BT Broadband review 2025: Is it any good?

 Reasons to avoid

-• Expensive, and best features cost extra
+• Expensive, and the best features cost extra

 • Long contracts